tshikororoda/web-servers/README.md

 *` Last modified: 2022-09-10 time: 22:31PM `*

 <a name="change-document-root-l"></a>
-### Change document root directory In Apache HTTP Server
+### Change **document root** directory In Apache HTTP Server

+The web directory is the home of all of our web based application's.
+Document Root on Apache web server is the location or directory where to save files that are the source code of our web application.
+By default, Ubuntu doesn't allow access through the web brower to any file apart of those located in /var/www/html.
+So if our web application is using a web document root located elsewhere, we are required to whitelist it.

 ---